-Freedom Center is the massive plant where the Chicago Tribune—and many other newspapers—are printed and assembled.
-Until it opened in 1981, the newspaper was produced in the basement of Tribune Tower.
-The site was selected so paper could be delivered by barge, but the river proved to be too shallow.
+Freedom Center is the massive plant where the Chicago Tribune—and many other newspapers—are printed.
+Until it opened in 1981, the newspaper was produced in the Tribune Tower basement.
 Enormous 1-ton rolls of paper are brought in by train and truck and stacked high in a cavernous warehouse.
-The rolls feed 10 enormous offset web printing presses, where rubber blankets put ink to paper at blazing speeds.
-Inserting machines are then used to assemble the finished newspaper—with hundreds of distinct pieces targeted to different customers—for delivery.
+The rolls feed 10 large offset web printing presses, where cylinders with aluminum press plates and rubber blankets transfer ink to paper at blazing speeds.
+Inserting machines are then used to place millions of targeted advertising flyers into the newspaper for delivery.

 Behind the Scenes

 Take a guided tour of the enormous plant where the Chicago Tribune and other newspapers are printed and assembled.

 This site requires advance registration and will not accept drop-in visitors.
 Registration is now closed.